syncfusion-content/maui-docs/MAUI/Funnel-Charts/Getting-Started.md

 ---
 layout: post
-title: Getting Started with .NET MAUI Chart control | Syncfusion
+title: Getting Started with .NET MAUI Chart control | Syncfusion®
-description: Learn here all about getting started with Syncfusion .NET MAUI Chart (SfFunnelChart) control, its elements, and more.
+description: Learn here all about getting started with Syncfusion® .NET MAUI Chart (SfFunnelChart) control, its elements, and more.
 platform: maui
 control: SfFunnelChart
 documentation: ug